List of Little Britain characters: April May and Neville Maddox

 April and Neville are two workers for Saint Tom Ambulance, who, in their first appearance, are shown to go into an opera house to help a man who's having a stroke.
 April always offers the victims various candy mints (which replace the required medical paraphernalia in her bag).

 In one clip April gets Neville dismissed, by shifting the blame of having the mints to him.
 At the start of the final radio episode April met a fellow volunteer named Roy who used cigarettes.
 The two of them argued over each other's methods until they agreed on menthols when a woman collapsed.
+They can sometimes be found standing outside of theatrical agent Jeremy Rent's office watching a mime artist.